On a Subposet of the Tamari Lattice: The ParseWords Function for the Comb Poset

 \section{The ParseWords Function for the Comb Poset}

 The number of common parsewords for any two trees having a common upper bound in $\mathscr{C}_n$ can be computed precisely.
 Recall that $w \in \PW(T)$ means that $T$ admits a labeling of its vertices by $0,1,2$ such that the leaves are labeled by the word $w$, the children of each vertex have distinct labels and no vertex has the same label as either of its children.
-Kauffman showed in~\cite{kauffman} that the Four Color Theorem is equivalent to $\PW(T_1,T_2)\ne \emptyset$ for all $T_1,T_2 \in \mathbb{T}_n$ for any $n \in \mathbb{N}$.
-It was further recent work by Cooper, Rowland and Zeilberger in~\cite{crz} that led us to first consider the comb poset.
+Recent work by Cooper, Rowland and Zeilberger in~\cite{crz} led us to first consider the comb poset.
+They showed that a statement equivalent to the Four Color Theorem due to Kaufmann in~\cite{kauffman} is, in turn, equivalent to $\PW(T_1,T_2)\ne \emptyset$ for all $T_1,T_2 \in \mathbb{T}_n$ for any $n \in \mathbb{N}$.

 \begin{example} An example of a tree parsing the word $2202$ is shown in Figure~\ref{PW ex}.

 \end{example}

 \begin{example} An example of two trees parsing the same word $010$ is shown in Figure~\ref{CPW ex}.